pszufe/OpenStreetMapX.jl/README.md

 * Package for spatial analysis, simulation and visualization of Open Street Map data
 * The plotting functionality is provided via a separate package [`OpenStreetMapXPlot.jl`](https://github.com/pszufe/OpenStreetMapXPlot.jl)
+* OSM file manipulation, POI extraction functionality and support for walkability indexes is provided by a package [`OSMToolset.jl`](https://github.com/pszufe/OSMToolset.jl)

 The goal of this package is to provide a backbone for multi-agent modelling and simulation of cities.